godak9/Credit_Card_Analysis_Machin_Learning/README.md

 The code referenced in this subsection can be found in the [credit_risk_ensemble.ipynb file](credit_risk_ensemble.ipynb).
 I imported the necessary dependencies for each section directly above the code for each section for clarity reasons.
 However, the resampled data in every section was fit to a logistic regression model which I imported the dependency to create these logistic regression models at the top of the code using the **LogisticRegression** class from the **sklearn.linear_model** module.

 Ensemble learning is the process of combining multiple weaker models into one stronger model to help reduce bias.

-The "X" data for these models was scaled using the **StandardScaler** class to help with comparision.
-This class was imported from **sklearn.preprocessing** module at the top of the code.

 ### Model 5: **BalancedRandomForestClassifier** algorithm